open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

 Thanks for using kind! 😊
 ```

-The controller requires a few secrets in order to retrieve components from our OCI registry, let's set those up first (please update the arguments with the appropriate values for your GitHub user):
+The controller requires a few secrets to retrieve components from our OCI registry, let's set those up first (please update the arguments with the appropriate values for your GitHub user):

 ```shell
 ./scripts/setup-secrets.sh ${GITHUB_USER} ${GITHUB_TOKEN} ${GITHUB_USER_EMAIL}